ranwez/GeneModelTransfer/README.md

 The file LRRtransfert.def provide the corresponding singularity recipe.

 ## Nextflow
 LRRtransfert.nf requires the customization of the nextflow.config file according to your execution environment and the resources to allocate to the run.
--The field "executor='sge" should be replaced by your environment executor for example 'slurm' or nothing for a local execution
+-The field "executor='sge" should be replaced by your environment executor for example 'slurm' or nothing for a local execution.
--The field CPU allows you to choose the number of cpus to use -The fields container must contain the address or path to the llrtransfer.sif container
+-The field CPU allows you to choose the number of cpus to use.
+-The fields container must contain the address or path to the llrtransfer.sif container.
 ## References